pow-auth/pow/lib/extensions/email_confirmation/README.md

 ## Prevent persistent session sign in

-To prevent the persistent session from being created when the email hasn't been confirmed, `PowEmailConfirmation` should be placed first in the extensions list.
+To prevent that `PowPeristentSession` creates a new persistent session when the email hasn't been confirmed, `PowEmailConfirmation` should be placed first in the extensions list.
 It'll halt the connection.

 ## Test and seed